Safety Helmet Detector

 Copy the registration code to the clipboard, then click Copy token and go to device.
 This will open a new tab in your browser, where you will find a web app that is now using your local Nano device.

-Enter your e-mail, paste your registration code into the Token field, and create a password.
+Paste your registration code into the Token field, and create a password.
 Once registered, the device will change its status to Connected in the Live Testing section of the OSAI app.

 Download model